 This one’s for the Christian or Catholic mothers.
 I hope God reserves a special place in heaven for Holly because her book was a tremendous help to me, some of my friends, and to many other women too, judging from the requests for advice she still receives at her website.
 Her book is being re-launched soon.

 I’m the editor of the CathFamily e-newsletter dedicated to assisting families in making the home the living heart of the Church.
 Sign up to receive engaging and topical articles on a different theme each month, along with practical resources – craft ideas, printables, recipes, and more.
 Here’s the current issue:

-This several-week long online workshop for women offered by Elizabeth Foss is for the prevention of and restoration from burnout.
+This online workshop for women offered by Elizabeth Foss is for the prevention of and restoration from burnout.
 She’s been running it twice a year during Lent and the start of Easter.
 I’ve done it twice since the first one in 2014 and it’s quite useful for helping me to move forward positively again when my wheels have come off.
-She is Catholic, but it’s suitable for any Christian women.
+She is Catholic, but Restore in general suitable for Christian women.

 My husband and I did a course with these guys and it was excellent.
 The courses are mostly held in Sydney.
 “While parenting is both rewarding and satisfying, it involves commitment, constant effort and continuing education.
 In a rapidly changing world, there is a real need for parents to enrich their skills set; social media, for example, has created a whole new set of complexities for both parents and children.
 The courses aim to give parents the tools to educate their children in a loving and effective way.”

 Catholic podcasts and online radio.
 Interesting interviews, talks, homilies, reflections, analysis, and news.